ka-de/cringe.live/content/docs/linear/_index.md

     The second input vector.
 It should be a 1D tensor with 3 elements.

 Returns:
+    cross_product : torch.Tensor
-    cross_product (torch.Tensor): The cross product of vectors a and b.
+        The cross product of vectors a and b.
         It is a 1D tensor with 3 elements.
 """
 import torch